Set your location

 HPV stands for human papillomavirus.

-HPV is a common sexually transmitted infection which usually shows no symptoms and goes away by itself, but can sometimes cause serious illness.
+HPV is a common sexually transmitted infection that usually shows no symptoms and goes away by itself but can cause serious illness.

 HPV is responsible for: